-Cellular and Systems Neuroscience (BI 755) 4 cr Systems and Cognitive Neuroscience (BI 756) 4 cr Graduate Seminar Series in Neuroscience (NE 500/NE 501) 4 cr Electives: 5 courses 20 cr Total Credits 32 cr
+Cellular and Systems Neuroscience (BI 755) 4 cr

+Neural Systems (BI 741) [or BI 756] 4 cr

+Graduate Seminar Series in Neuroscience (NE 500/NE 501) 2 cr/ 2 cr

+Electives: 5 courses 20 cr

+Total Credits 32 cr

-\\The elective courses should be chosen in consultation with the faculty advisor.
+The elective courses should be chosen in consultation with the faculty advisor.
 It is STRONGLY recommended that at least one of the elective courses be a relevant graduate laboratory course.
 For those doing a research master's, 12 credits can come from research courses.